 Fishing and Shellfishing

 - Fishing seasons: All freshwater fisheries and Puget Sound saltwater fisheries in Marine Areas 5-13 opened under permanent rules on May 5.
 Halibut fishing in Marine Areas 5-10 opened starting May 20 on alternating days through June 30.
 Coastal saltwater fishing in marine areas 1-3 opened May 26.
 Marine area 4 reopened to saltwater fishing and shellfish harvest on June 20.
 Summer ocean salmon seasons also begin June 20.
-Ocean halibut fishing is currently tentatively scheduled to begin in August.
+Ocean halibut fishing opened Aug.
+6.

-- Shellfishing seasons: Recreational clam, mussel, and oyster fishery is scheduled to open June 8 on most Puget Sound and Strait of Juan de Fuca beaches and the recreational spot shrimp fishery opened May 28 in some Puget Sound areas, and June 11 in others.
-Puget Sound crab opens July 2 in many areas.
+- Shellfishing seasons: Recreational clam, mussel, and oyster fishery opened June 8 on most Puget Sound and Strait of Juan de Fuca beaches and the recreational spot shrimp fishery opened May 28 in some Puget Sound areas, and June 11 in others.
+The shrimp fishery closed again after harvest limits were reached in marine area 6 and 7 West.
+Puget Sound crab opened July 2 in many areas, but fishers should check this page for complete schedule by marine area:

 - Catch record cards: Return via mail or hold onto them until you are safe to drop off.